The official American supergroup. For the main character page, see here.

 - Combo Platter Powers:

 - Sydney's seven orbs each do very different things.
-One gives her flight, one gives her a very impressive force field, one makes a energy-tentacle... thing, one gives her telepresence and truesight, one makes a powerful energy blast, one generates air, and the last no one has any idea about.
+One gives her flight, one gives her a very impressive force field, one makes an energy-tentacle... thing, one gives her telepresence and true sight, one makes a powerful energy blast, one generates air, and the last no-one has any idea about.
 She can only use two at a time, though, one for each hand.

 - Companion Cube: Sydney's tube, at least in her early scenes.
 She uses it to hold her power orbs (which otherwise deploy themselves in a ring around her, explaining her hero name), and treats it almost as if it were sentient.
 Most of her Blatant Lies are attempts at covering up what's really inside it.

 - Covert Pervert: Sydney usually keeps her libido downplayed, but she can let it slip sometimes.
 For example: she has an Edward Elric dakimakura that she uses for Rosie Palms purposes, says that she's had "dreams" involving a writhing mass of tentacles, and implies that the only reason that she wouldn't want to watch Maxima and Hiro have sex is that she knows them personally, and feels like that would make it weird.